Supplemental Nutrition Assistance Program (SNAP)

 SNAP customers redeem their benefits by swiping their EBT card on a point-of-sale (POS) terminal at the market in exchange for tokens or a paper receipt, which they can use to buy eligible food products from participating vendors.
 Farmers and vendors can become authorized to administer their own SNAP program, but it’s most common for markets to use a centralized POS.

-The United States Department of Agriculture (USDA) has partnered with the Farmers Market Coalition (FMC) to provide eligible farmers markets and direct marketing farmers with free EBT equipment necessary to process Supplemental Nutrition Assistance Program (SNAP) benefits.
+The United States Department of Agriculture (USDA) partnered with the Farmers Market Coalition (FMC) from 2014-2017 to provide eligible farmers markets and direct marketing farmers with free EBT equipment necessary to process Supplemental Nutrition Assistance Program (SNAP) benefits.
+Read more about the outcome of this program here.

 Learn more at the USDA’s SNAP at Farmers Markets website.